OLenake/OLenake/README.md

-# Hi there, I'm Onkgopotse 👋
+# OLenake's profile page

+This repository **OLenake/OLenake** is my ✨ _special_ ✨ profile page on [GitHub](https://github.com/).
+The page `README.md` (this file) is a summary of my background.

-An engineer at the Retail And Business Bank Insurance Department at Absa Group Limited.
-Self-motivated, inspire greatness and responsible.
-Being a 🐬 in water is life.
+I'm a developer and currently work on financial and health insuranse at the Retail And Business Bank Insurance Department at [Absa Group Limited](https://www.absa.africa/absaafrica/).

-I am also a community member at [DEV Community](https://dev.to/olenake), a constructive and inclusive social network, and looking to collaborate and learn on community projects.
+I write code on GitHub and looking to collaborate and share my thoughts on [DEV Community](https://dev.to/olenake), a constructive and inclusive social network.

-### How to reach me:
+I'm also a member @LenakeTech and @VisionDream, looking to add some of my best work and help with growth and opportunities.
+Being a 🐬 in water is life and I enjoy 🍻 , 📚 and nature.

+### Get in touch

+You can follow me on [Twitter](https://twitter.com/O_Lenake).
+Check out my work history on [LinkedIn](https://www.linkedin.com/in/olenake/).

+Thanks for stopping by and I'd love to hear from you.! 😅

 - [Email](mailto:hello@onkgopotselenake.me)
 - [Website](https://onkgopotselenake.me/)